 Pay-per-click (PPC), quite a concept.
-I remember buying traffic for my clients way back in 98 when few companies had web sites and even fewer knew how to implement online marketing.
-Goto.com was the service of the day (which later became Overture) and Google Adwords would not be born for another two years.
-Yes, this was truly back in the day and I was buying the keyword Las Vegas for a nickel.
+I remember buying traffic” for my clients way back in ’98 when few companies had websites and even fewer knew how to implement online marketing.
+Goto.com was the service of the day (which later became Overture), and Google Adwords would not be born for another two years.
+Yes, this was indeed back in the day, and I was buying the keyword Las Vegas” for a nickel.
 A freakin’ nickel – and people thought I was crazy!

 Enter Google Adwords.
-The awesome search engine that started Google’s rise to world domination first offered paid advertising in 1999 but did not offer their PPC model until 2002.
+The excellent search engine that started Google’s rise to world domination first offered paid advertising in 1999 but did not provide their PPC model until 2002.
 Up until that point, advertising within Google was all done on a CPM (cost per mille impressions) basis.
 The CPM model is based on impressions, meaning you pay a fixed price for every 1,000 impressions that are served.
 Google made a ton of money this way, so why did they stop?
-Well, they realized they were leaving literally millions of dollars on the table.
-Why charge everyone the same for each 1,000 impressions if some of the advertisers are willing to pay more for a single click?
+Well, they realized they were leaving millions of dollars on the table.
+Why charge everyone the same for every 1,000 impressions if some of the advertisers are willing to pay more for a single click?

 Google had the infrastructure to serve ads on a CPM model and knew what advertisers would pay per click, so all they had to do was make sure that the number of impressions yielding each click cost them less than what the client was willing to pay.
 In many cases, this was significantly less.
 To be transparent, Adwords is incredible, absolutely the best of breed for paid search targeting.
 We use Adwords every day and continue to get positive ROI from it.
 However, we use it solely for the bottom of the funnel conversion targeting and do not prospect or run brand awareness campaigns on Adwords.
 Why?
 Because the CPM model is more cost effective and far better suited for the top of the funnel marketing, brand awareness, and prospecting campaigns.
 Programmatic advertising, based on the CPM model, when properly executed, can yield lower conversion metrics across the board.

 Most advertisers are seeking conversions of some type – a product purchase, a completed form, a white paper download or even a phone call.
-These conversions all take place at the bottom of the funnel but in order to get someone to the bottom of the funnel they need to be engaged at the top.
-A conversion may take three, four or even ten visits to your web site.
-The user needs to be made aware of your brand, product, and offering, and then ultimately convinced to convert on your web site or app.
+These conversions all take place at the bottom of the funnel, but to get someone to the bottom of the funnel, they need to be engaged at the top.
+A conversion may take three, four or even ten visits to your website.
+The user needs to be made aware of your brand, product, and offering, and then ultimately convinced to convert on your website or app.
 Using the PPC model, scoring a conversion could cost you hundreds or even thousands of dollars.

 This concept can be proven through what is called view through attribution.
 For too long the paid search conversion has gotten all of the credit because it’s the last click before the conversion.
-With view through conversion tracking you can now see that a user saw your ad (paid for via CPM), possibly clicked your ad (also paid for via CPM) but ultimately bought after clicking a paid search ad (paid for via PPC).
-The overall cost to reach this conversion is much lower due to the fact that programmatic CPM buying casts a wider net for a cheaper price.
+With view-through conversion tracking you can now see that a user saw your ad (paid for via CPM), possibly clicked your ad (also paid for via CPM) but ultimately bought after clicking a paid search ad (paid for via PPC).
+The overall cost to reach this conversion is much lower because programmatic CPM buying casts a wider net for a lower price.